wussh/azure-kubeflow/README.md

    - You're using a GPU-enabled VM size
    - The NVIDIA drivers are installed (`nvidia-smi` should work)
    - The GPU add-on is enabled (`microk8s enable gpu`)

+7. **Disk Space Issues**:
+   If you see `df -h` showing only the OS disk and no data disk:
+   - Check if the data disk was properly attached with `lsblk`
+   - Try manually mounting the disk as described in the "Manual Disk Mounting" section
+   - If the OS disk is running out of space, consider increasing its size in the Terraform configuration

 ## Cleanup